 Turn signal light assembly – This part, located at the four exterior corners of a car, will blink and indicate the direction the driver wishes to turn.

 U joint – A universal joint connects two moving shafts that are not lined up.
 This part of the drivetrain allows the drive or axle shafts to operate at differing angles and still transmit power to the wheels.

 Vacuum pump – A device that uses suction to power additional devices such as a vacuum booster for a hydraulic braking system.

-Valve cover – This covers the valve area on top of the cylinder head, protecting the moving parts within and keeping oil inside.
+Valve cover – This covers the valve area on top of the cylinder head, protecting the moving parts within and keeping the oil inside.

 Valve cover gasket – A gasket that seals the area between the valve cover and the cylinder head, preventing any oil leakage.

-Valve seals – These seals prevent oil from the valve area leaking down inside the combustion chamber when they open.
+Valve seals – These seals prevent oil from the valve area from leaking down inside the combustion chamber when they open.

 Warm-up regulator – This device, using engine temperature as interpreted by the computer, controls the fuel pressure in an engine.